mykhailo-monchak/tilda-client/README.md

 yarn add tilda-client
 ```

-## Simple example
+## Simple Example

 As demonstrated by this example, you can get a list of all projects and load detailed project data.
-The detailed project object contains CSS and JS data.
+The detailed project object contains **CSS** and **JS** data.

 And also you can get a list of all pages in the project and load complete page data per each of them.
-The detailed page object contains HTML of the page.
+The detailed page object contains **HTML** of the page.

 ```typescript
 import { TildaClient, TildaProject, TildaProjectData, TildaPage, TildaPageData } from 'tilda-client';